abalajiksh/mysite/content/posts/Comments-are-Here-Sort-Of.md

 You won't find it anymore, because I have set up the comments system for this website.
 Well - sort of.
 Here is what I have done (so far) to get it working on this site.

+## What is Remark42?

+Remark42 is a self-hosted, lightweight, and privacy-focused commenting engine designed to be embedded into blogs, articles, or any platform where user interaction is desired.
+Unlike many commenting systems that track users and compromise privacy, Remark42 is committed to protecting user information while providing a seamless commenting experience.

+### Key Features of Remark42:

+- Social login options including Google, Facebook, Microsoft, GitHub, Apple, Yandex, Patreon, and Telegram.
+- Support for anonymous comments.
+- Multi-level nested comments with options for tree and plain presentations.
+- Moderation tools for managing comments and blocking users.
+- Notifications via Telegram, Slack, email, and webhooks for new comments.
+- Markdown support and easy image uploads with drag-and-drop functionality.
+- Export and backup options, with no external databases required.

+### Why Your Data Stays Yours (And Why I am Not Selling It)

+I get it—data privacy can be a real "comment-ary" on today's internet.
+But rest assured, with this commenting engine, your thoughts and rants stay where they belong: with you.
+Unlike those shady data dealers out there, I am not in the business of selling your secrets.
+In fact, my sponsors are my parents (shoutout to Mom and Dad!) and yours truly.
+And let me tell you, I am about as interested in selling your data as a cat is in taking a bath—spoiler alert: not at all.
+So feel free to drop your anonymous musings without worry; I've got your back, not your data!

 ## Server Setup

 I rented a Virtual Private Server (VPS) from Hetzner Cloud running `Ubuntu Server 24.04 LTS` specifically for this purpose.
 Here are the specifications: